 If you live in or near St. Catharines, plan to attend the town hall meeting on February 16.
 If you live in or near Brampton, there is a meeting on February 22.
-For town hall details and other information about the Gender Wage Gap Strategy, click here
+Town hall details and other information about the Gender Wage Gap Strategy

 On January 15, 2016, OPSEU sent its written submission to the Gender Wage Gap Committee.
-Click here to read it.
+Read it here.

 For more information, read A Growing Concern: Ontario’s Gender Pay Gap